Orthotics and Running – Randomised Control Trial

 To be a part of this study, we are looking for adults…

 - Who have experience running at least 5kms in the last year

-All data collected throughout this study will be kept confidential and will be stored safely.
+We want to assure you that all data collected throughout this study will be kept confidential and will be stored safely.
 You will also be able to leave the study at any time if you wish and can request that all your data be removed.